MSU-Libraries/sandhill/docs/functional-testing.md

 A list of strings that will be rendered by Jinja and then evaluated for truthiness.
 If the strings in the list are not wrapped by Jinja delimiters, the `{{` and `}}` delimiters will automatically be wrapped around the value.
 All entries must evaluate to a truthy value after having be Jinja processed or the test will fail.
-You must have set a `data` section in order to have data to evaluate on.
+You must have set a `control` section in order to have data to evaluate on.

 Values in an evaluate string are first parsed for JSONPath queries.
 Queries must begin with a root indictor `$`.
 If no context key is provided, it will query against the first data key available.